Abjad/ideassonicas2015/etc/prewriting.md

 Why is it the case that the discussion on the LilyPond list is about how to make the program do stuff rather than how to make music that does stuff?

+### 2015-03-04 ###

+We're supposed to treat technologies like they're transparent.
+Our discussion of "automation" revealed how entangled the concept was with a sentiment of Romanticism.

+### OUTLINE ###

+I. detailed image of the work of score creation (as we'd like to see it)

+II. but none of this is possible today.

+III. why not? what are the impediments that prevent us from living out this way of working they way we dream to do so? discussion of points about why not.

+IV. what changes in the world will it take to get us closer to the way of working that we dream? answer the question.